Antithymocyte Globulin (Rabbit)

 - Polyclonal Antibody

-Polyclonal antibody which appears to cause immunosuppression by acting on T-cell surface antigens and depleting CD4 lymphocytes
+Antithymocyte globulin (rabbit) is a polyclonal antibody which appears to cause immunosuppression by acting on T-cell surface antigens and depleting CD4 lymphocytes

 Onset of Action